hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 Extract the data out of the promise returned by axios with `.then`.

 Inside the callback in the `.then`, write a program to extract the array of numbers from the response.
 Then, sum them all up to produce a total.
-Use `console.log` to print out the result to the console.
+Use `console.log` to print out the total to the console.

 #### Optional next steps
-- Try doing something else to the numbers - maybe subtract them instead of adding them?
-- Try looping through the array in reverse instead when you do your calculation.
+(none for this exercise)